k8ight/Linux_Captive_Portal/README.md

 burn the iso or mount on vm then enter live, from terminal use command uli (universal linux installer) and follow the instruction

+This iso image does not use technitium insted it uses isc-bind n Intigrated custom web Network manager